jgthomas/dbase/README.md

 ## dbase

-Collects together a number of useful python sqlite features into a single, convenient object.
+Collects together a number of useful python sqlite features:

 * context manager for the database connection